opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 ## Experiment to find the optimal bulk request size

-Start with the bulk request size of 5 MiB to 15 MiB.
+Start with a bulk request size of 5 MiB to 15 MiB.
 Then slowly increase the request size until the indexing performance stops improving.

 ## Use an instance type that has SSD instance store volumes (such as I3)